I’m Sophie, a YA author from Scotland.

 Jaya is a vividly sketched, relatable character whose brave decisions encourage readers to embrace life and be true to themselves. - Publishers Weekly

-OUT OF THE BLUE will be published on 22 March 2018 by Macmillan Children's Books in the UK, and on 15 May 2018 by Roaring Brook Press in the US.
+OUT OF THE BLUE is published by Macmillan Children's Books in the UK, and will be published on 15 May 2018 by Roaring Brook Press in the US.
+Also due to be published in France, China and Bulgaria (dates TBC).

 I grew up in the Black Isle in the Highlands of Scotland.
 I spent around ten years in Edinburgh, did a few stints in Canada, Germany and France, and am now living in Barcelona.